Dhar01/Loknath-Dhar.github.io/content/about.md

 - - -
 Currently,

 - reading *Head First Go*, having a good time with this!
-Hope, I will be able to write some codes!
+We're vibing together!
+- Also, following [learn go with tests](https://quii.gitbook.io/learn-go-with-tests/) ; as a new programmer, trying to develop Test Driven Development (TDD) mindset.
-- very exited for the upcoming COSMIC by system76!
+- very exited for the upcoming COSMIC DE by system76! 🙌 Love the working flow!
-- re-watching *Game of Thrones*, one episode at a night.
+- watching [*Don't F\*ck with cats: Hunting an internet killer*](https://www.imdb.com/title/tt11318602/), sorry for the language, that's the title of the series!

 - - -